-Whether you select a water heater with a storage tank or a tankless unit, you will have to decide what energy source it will use to heat the water.
+Whether you select a water heater with a storage tank or a tankless unit, you must decide what energy source it will use to heat the water.
 Both water heaters can run on electricity, propane, or natural gas.
 Still, some may be able to run on more, ahem, exotic energy sources.

-Solar water heaters, for example, circulate water through sun-warmed pipes before returning it into your home.
-On the other hand, certain heat pump models can use the constant heat of geothermal energy to heat your water!
+Solar water heaters, for example, circulate water through sun-warmed pipes before returning it to your home.
+On the other hand, specific heat pump models can use the constant heat of geothermal energy to heat your water!

-Unfortunately, these more eco-friendly(and much cooler) power sources are only available to a select few people.
-The rest of us have can only pick from what is available to us as public utilities.
+Unfortunately, these more eco-friendly(and much more excellent) power sources are only available to a select few people.
+The rest of us can only pick from what is known as public utilities.

 We Can Help You Pick The Right Replacement

 Once you know how much water you use, which water heater best serves your needs, and whether or not you can run yours on volcano power, it’s time to choose a heater.
-If you’re still unsure which make and model is best for you, call Santa Fe Express at (505) 795 – 5913, and get the best advice from professionals.
+If you’re still unsure which make and model is best for you, call Santa Fe Express at (505) 795 – 5913 and get the best professional advice.